“A meal without wine is like a day without sunshine.”

 A visit to the Niagara Wine Trail is a must for any wine lover on their visit to Western New York.
 Each of the 16 wineries found on the Trail offers something special to complement your tasting experience, be it natural history, ghosts, modern art or more.
 Don’t have time to hit all of them?
 Narrow down the list as you wish but be sure Arrowhead Vineyards remains.
 They’re known for producing high-quality red wines, in a State known for their whites!

 If you’re looking to pick up a bottle or two during your stay, no problem!
-If your accommodations have you staying downtown, head to the corner of Main & Tupper and stop in at City Wine Merchant.
+If your accommodations have you staying downtown, head to the corner of Main & Tupper and stop in at City Wine Merchant or it’s a quick hop over to Paradise Wine in the Five Points neighborhood.
 If you’re anywhere else in Buffalo, visit one of Premier Wine & Spirits three convenient locations.

 Did you know Buffalo is a border city to Canada?
 In fact, right across the Niagara River lies Niagara-on-the-Lake, considered to be one of the great wine producing regions in North America.
 Lucky us and lucky you!
 Pack the passport, cross the Rainbow Bridge and continue on your quest for fabulous wine!